-To group one or more clauses, select them and then choose the group clauses icon.
+To group one or more clauses, select them and then select the group clauses icon.

 You can also group several grouped clauses.
-Check the boxes of each clause that's already been grouped.
+Check the boxes of each clause.
 Then, choose the group clauses icon.

-If your query results don't return expected results, follow these steps:
+If your query results don't return expected results, do the following steps:

 - Make sure that each clause is defined as you intended.

-- Verify And/Or assignments to each clause.
-If your results contain more work items than expected, often an Or clause is present instead of an And clause.
+Orassignments to each clause.
+If your results contain more work items than expected, often an

 - Add more query clauses to refine your query filter criteria.